JuliaIO/Kerchunk.jl/README.md

     source = Rasters.Zarrsource(),
     lazy = true, # need to include this
 ) # source must be explicit
 ```

+It's most useful to open Kerchunk datasets as either RasterStacks or YAXArrays datasets, since both of those packages have great dimensionality support

 ## Background